Brrrrr… it’s an icy week in Kendal – the polar bears and penguins have taken over!

 With Autumn slowly turning into Winter, we've noticed that the last of the leaves are slowly making their way down to the ground and had heaps of fun jumping into handmade piles and making it rain leaves.
 We didn’t want to upset Mr Hamer (who’d spent a long time clearing our garden!) so made sure to sweep them back off our garden floor when we’d finished.
 We worked as a team to clear it as it was all our responsibility and afterwards it became an impromptu broomstick race just like in our book for PE!

 On Thursday with Mrs Gillard, we finished our work on the story of Goldilocks and the 3 Bears with a special snack of porridge – Mrs Gillard made sure it wasn’t “too hot” or “too cold” and luckily, as with Baby Bear's, it was “just right”.
 We kept an eye out for Goldilocks though in case she came to take a sneaky taste of our snack!

-In the Twos' Room, we’ve been excited about the fireworks too.
+The 2s have been excited about the fireworks too.
 We’ve drizzled and dripped glue across black card and added glitter to makes some beautiful firework displays.

 As well as creating fireworks on paper, we also became the fireworks this week.
 We listened to some classical music and accompanied it with the musical instruments so that we could all pretend to be fireworks; whizzing, twirling and dancing across the sky!
 We made our own light show as well in the sensory tent using the torches and disco balls, talking about what colours we could see on the walls.